plotly/plotlyjs.jl-docs/julia/creating-and-updating-figures.md

 #### Magic Underscore Notation

-To make it easier to work with nested properties, graph object constructors and many graph object methods support magic underscore notation.
+To make it easier to work with nested properties, trace constructors and many plot manipulation methods support magic underscore notation.

 This allows you to reference nested properties by joining together multiple nested property names with underscores.

-For example, specifying the figure title in the figure constructor _without_ magic underscore notation requires setting the `layout` argument to `attr(title=dict(text="A Chart"))`.
+For example, specifying the figure title in the Layout constructor _without_ magic underscore notation requires setting the `layout` argument to `attr(title=attr(text="A Chart"))`.

 Similarly, setting the line color of a scatter trace requires setting the `marker` property to `attr(color="crimson")`.